 The condensed consolidated financial statements include the accounts of the Company, its wholly-owned subsidiaries and variable interest entities ("VIE") in which the Company is the primary beneficiary and entities in which the Company has a controlling interest.
 Investments in less than majority-owned companies in which the Company does not have a controlling interest, but does have significant influence, are accounted for as equity method investments.
-Investments in less than majority-owned companies in which the Company does not have the ability to exert significant influence over the operating and financial policies of the investee are accounted for using the cost method.
+Investments in less than majority-owned companies in which the Company does not have a controlling interest, but does not have the ability to exert significant influence over the operating and financial policies of the investee are accounted for using the cost method.
 All material intercompany transactions and accounts are eliminated in consolidation.